 Parameter Description Products The architecture of the instance.
 Valid values:

 Note If you select ApsaraDB for MongoDB-Cluster Instance, you must specify the mongos and shard nodes to be monitored.

 - ApsaraDB for MongoDB-Cluster Instance

-Regions The region where the instance is located.
-Instances The ID of the instance to be monitored.
+Region The region where the instance is deployed.
+Instances The ID of the instance.
 You can select multiple instance IDs.

-- If you select AnyRole for Role, the alerting service monitors all primary and secondary nodes for each instance.
+- If you select AnyRole for the Role parameter, the primary and secondary nodes for each instance are monitored.

 - Set other parameters for alert rules.

-Parameter Description Notification Contact The contacts or contact group to which the alerting service sends an alert notification.
-For more information, see manage alert contacts and alert contact groups.
-Notification Methods The notification methods corresponding to the alert severity, which can be Critical, Warning, or Info.
+Parameter Description Notification Contact The contacts or contact group to which an alert notification is sent.
+For more information, see Manage alert contacts and alert contact groups.
+Notification Methods The notification methods corresponding to an alert severity, which can be Critical, Warning, or Info.

 Email Subject The subject of the alert notification email.
-You can customize an email subject.
-The default email subject is as follows: Product + Metric + Instance ID.
-Email Remark The custom additional information of the alert notification email.
-After you enter email remarks, the alerting service sends an alert notification email that contains your custom remarks.
-HTTP CallBack For more information, see use alarm callback.
+The default email subject is in the format of service name + metric name + instance ID.
+Email Remark The custom additional information in the alert notification email.
+Remarks will be included in the alert notification email if you specify this parameter.
+HTTP CallBack For more information, see Use alert callback.